th2-net/th2-gradle-plugin/README.md

 Also, it adds useful information from git into the JAR file.
 If one of Java plugins is applied it also add maven BOM into dependencies.

+To provide API key to access NVD vulnerability database use property `nvdApiKey`.
+To provide delay in milliseconds between attempts to connect to NVD database use property `nvdDelay`.

 Third-party plugins applied under the hood:

 - [com.github.jk1.dependency-license-report](https://github.com/jk1/Gradle-License-Report)